eugene-manuilov/cfpack/README.md

   └─ ...
 ```

-Then you can update the config file to upoad all artifacts like this:
+Then you can update the configuration file to upoad all artifacts like this:

 ```
 module.exports = {